junkun-ren/PersonalWebsite/content/0-research.md

 Inspired by the concepts illustrated in the diagram above ```(H. Hillebrand et al., BAAE)```, there are two main questions I hope to answer with this model from a stoichiometry perspective:
 1. Coexistence question
  - Under different combinations of N,P availability and ratio, can  different zooplankton and phytoplankton coexist?
  - Will the evolution of phytoplankton's uptake trait affect coexistence?
+ - maximum & minimum cell element quota, selectivity, etc.
  - etc.
-	- These questions can be summarized into a question - what is the mechanism for coexisten
+ - These questions can be summarized into a question - what is the mechanism for coexistence and what role does stoichiometry play?
-		- Role of stoichiometry
-		- maximum & minimum cell element quota, selectivity, etc.

 2. Biodiversity ?
 Ecosystem Functioning (BEF) question
  - Whether biodiversity could enhance the flux of
  C (energy)/N/P and transfer efficiency?
  - Is the effect of biodiversity on function mediated by  stoichiometry in some way?

 results show
 I still need to think about why